The Artists Are Present – Marina and Ulay

 The Great Wall Walk, 1988

 In 1988, Ulay and Marina decided to end their relationship with a legendary performance which became also the endpoint of their collaboration.
 For the project The Lovers: The Great Wall Walk the artists started walking from different ends of the Great Wall of China to later meet in the middle and say goodbye to each other.
 Ulay started his path in the Gobi Desert and Marina began at the Yellow Sea.
 They set out on a journey through one of the seven wonders of the world to hug each other in its midst for the last time.
-Their separation measured 2,500 kilometres and lasted three months.
-2,500 kilometres to say goodbye, 90 days, two people, two paths, one common destination.
+Their separation measured 2,500 km and lasted three months.
+2,500 km to say goodbye, 90 days, two people, two paths, one common destination.
 If nothing else, The Great Wall Walk has to be considered the perfect end of the common oeuvre.

 The Artist is Present, 2010

-Last but not least, I would like to mention Marina’s recent performance in 2010 which took place in the Museum of Modern Art in New York.
+Last but not least, I would like to mention Marina’s performance in 2010 which took place in the Museum of Modern Art in New York.
 For two and a half months, Marina Abramovic sat at a chair, in front of her was a table, again, as in the Nightsea Crossings.
 The opposite chair invited viewers to sit and engage in a silent conversation in front of a live audience.

 Dozens, hundreds, thousands of people attended.
 Then a man comes to the table, whose movements indicate that he won’t be just an ordinary spectator.
 When his gaze meets the gaze of the hostess, everyone knows why.
 It’s Ulay.
 What happens next is three minutes of unprecedented sadness and beauty at the same time.
 During their brief encounter, they shared so much without saying a word, a non-verbal exchange of curiosity, feeling, and understanding.
 What happened next you can see here: